 This can both be a direct and

 The direct way: If you get the traffic you can put Google Adsense or another Ad network on your site.
-You can offer private coaching like I do (you can check it out here), and if you write about a product you love, you could recommend the product via affiliates like Amazon or Shareasale.
+You can offer private coaching, or if you write about a product you love, you could recommend the product via affiliates like Amazon or Shareasale.

 The indirect way of earning money on your music website is: you can create a nice online portfolio with your music and showcase your best work on there, making it an easy task for potential clients to hire you.